-Phases of the Needs Assessments
+Exhibit 2.
+Phases of the Needs Assessment

-Phase Key school-engaged activities Phase 1: Scheduling and coordination Initiate communications with district and school points of contact.
-Provide an overview of the initial needs assessment process.
-Coordinate logistics, scheduling, data collection, and related activities.
-Phase 2: School and district data collection and analysis Conduct school-based data collection activities, such as principal interview, classroom observations, and focus groups and interviews.
+Phase 2: On-Site data collection and analysis Conduct school-based data collection activities, such as principal interview, classroom observations, and focus groups and interviews.
 Collect data remotely using measures such as school leader survey and instructional staff survey.
 Phase 3: Reporting Communicate with district and schools about the reporting timeline and provide updates on progress.
 Deliver the needs assessment report.
-Phase 4: Data-use session Facilitate a session with school and district members to discuss the findings from the initial needs assessment.
+Facilitate a data debrief session with school and district members to discuss the findings from the needs assessment report.
 Provide resources and tools to support schools and districts in connecting the results from the needs assessment report to goal development and steps for planning a school improvement plan.

-Phase 1: Scheduling and Coordination
+Phase 1: Site Visit Preparation and Preliminary Data Collection